BIOL275-MSUM/eda-Lukas535/README.md

-After first loading in all of the required packages, data was first prepared for analysis by filtering through all the plant species in the BIEN package to only the three plant species being observed in the experiment.
+After first loading in all of the required packages, data was first prepared for analysis by filtering through all the plant species in the BIEN package to only the three plant species being observed in this project.

 Once the species were filtered out the three data sets were then bound together into one and simplified into a data set to only have the